comfortliner/poc_bp_sso/README.md

 # poc_bp_sso
 Proof of concept.
-Boilerplate for Single Sign-on in a company
+Boilerplate for a Single Sign-on navigation-bar to use in a company with active directory.